velletti/ke_questionnaire/README.md

 you need to adjust this:
 (You need to handover to the partial parameter 'text' and render the Email preview inside of the template )

+Most Templates have to be adjusted for LTS9, see Git Repositorys history Removed outdate Arguments in Backend Viewhalpers added sometimes now <format.raw>

 ### - LTS 9
 Add this to your config/sites/<site>.yaml
 imports: